top of page

 We ended back in Fira, which similar to Oia, has tons of charming cafes and shops lining the cliffs with ocean views for as far as the eye can see.

-Even though it’s the capital, and where cruise ships dock, it felt a lot less crowded than Oia.
-We strolled the never-ending alleyways and found a gyro place to end the day, because if you don’t get a gyro in Greece, then you’re missing out.
+We returned our ATV and strolled the never-ending alleyways and found a gyro place to end the day, because if you don’t get a gyro in Greece, then you’re missing out.
+Even though it’s the capital, and where the cruise ship docked (and thousands of people are set free into the world from the ship), it felt a lot less crowded than Oia.

 bottom of page